mehakarya/enigma-machine/README.md

 ### Encryption/ Decryption
 Next, you will be prompted to enter your message.
 Please note the following -
 * The Enigma Machine is a symmetric cipher.
 Whether you are encrypting or decrypting a message doesn't matter, as long as you have specified the correct configuration settings.
-* Only alphabetical characters will be read - any punctuation or special characters will be ignored.
+* Only alphabetical characters will be read - any spaces, punctuation or special characters will be ignored.
 * The C++ implementation will only read the first word of your message so be sure to remove any spaces between words.
 This is not an issue with the Python implementation.

 ## Disclaimers